anthonydaccurso/daccurso-digital-marketing/src/posts/technical-seo-guide.md

 - Ahrefs or SEMrush for ongoing technical monitoring

 **Pro Tip:** Technical SEO is an ongoing process, not a one-time task.
 Search engine algorithms evolve constantly, and your website changes over time.
 Schedule quarterly technical audits to identify and fix issues before they impact rankings.
 Monitor Core Web Vitals weekly and address any degradation immediately.
 The technical foundation you build today determines your SEO success tomorrow.

+### Additional Resources

+For more in-depth information on Core Web Vitals and their impact on SEO, check out [Google's official Web Vitals documentation](https://web.dev/vitals/).
+To stay updated on the latest search algorithm changes and best practices, visit [Google Search Central Blog](https://developers.google.com/search/blog).